 Get a place to stay

 There are many accommodation options from expensive hotels to budget-friendly hostels.
 Consider your location, budget, and duration of stay when selecting your place.
 A middle-ground choice could be short term rentals in Israel.
-You can find vacation rentals in Tel Aviv and short-term rentals in Jerusalem on www.bnbkosher.com.
+You can find vacation rentals in Tel Aviv and Jerusalem Vacation Rentals on www.koshack.com.
 An apartment gives you the freedom to stay long at a lower price when compared to a hotel.
 It offers you useful amenities, like a kitchen with appliances, and more privacy than compared to a hostel.

 Make your itinerary